RaniaFarrag/Advertising/README.md

 # Assumtions

 1 - This Module is one langauge <br>
 2 - There are two types of roles (Admin, Advertiser).
-So I used Saptie laravel permission package to handle this and for scalability in the future<br>
+So I used <b>Saptie laravel permissions package</b> to handle this and for scalability in the future<br>
+3 - I used <b>JWT Package</b> and perform login only<br>
-3 - The Admin have all permissions, Advertiser can show its Ads and can filter them <br>
+4 - The Admin have all permissions, Advertiser can show its Ads and can filter them <br>
-4 - Each Ad has many related tags and each tag has many ads So the relation will be <b>ManyToMany</b><br>
+5 - Each Ad has many related tags and each tag has many ads So the relation will be <b>ManyToMany</b><br>
-5 - I added created_by_user_id attribute in ads table to know who did add the ad if we have different users (ex: sales, HR, ...) can manage the ads in the future
+6 - I added created_by_user_id attribute in ads table to know who did add the ad if we have different users (ex: sales, HR, ...) can manage the ads in the future